“Body Brokers” 2021 Netflix Movie Release Informs Those Struggling with Addiction on What to be Aware of Prior to Entering Rehab

 Body Brokers is a film intended to inform those struggling with addiction and their loved ones that there are shady addiction rehab centers out there.
 And, unfortunately, these dishonest drug rehabs have no problem preying on addicts and alcoholics with the right insurance to acquire as much money as possible.

-The sad part is body brokers and selfish operators of untrustworthy rehabs and sober homes simply have no feelings or care for the patients who are trying to get clean and live a sober lifestyle.
+The sad part is body brokers and selfish operators of untrustworthy rehabs and sober homes simply have no feelings or care for the patients who are trying to get clean and live a sober lifestyle, they care only about money and the profits that can be had through unethical practices.

 The Florida Shuffle and Its Damaging Effects